menu

 b) A folder with the name handlers will be created.

-So I opened that script and changed the value of “wallet_id” manually and saved it again for performing the IDOR attack.
+So I opened that script, changed the value of “wallet_id” manually, and saved it again to perform the IDOR attack.
 (This script is already created in the handler folder, we just change the parameter value).

 Run the same Frida trace command: